DanAlvares/alpha-league/README.md

 	$ npm test
 	$ npm run test:coverage
 By default, the Angular CLI sets up Jasmine & Karma as the testing framework.
 I replaced that with Jest.
 There are 2 commands for running tests, with or without coverage.
-Tests run on commit.
-This might scale but for now, they run in under 10 seconds, which I think is acceptable.
+28 unit tests (13 test suites) run on commit as they run in under 5 seconds, which I think is acceptable at this scale.
 [View test coverage](https://ng-alpha-football.netlify.com/coverage/lcov-report)